HigherState/jameson/README.md

 ¦¦			-validates and parses to a TraversableOnce
 ?			-validates and parses to Some(value) or None if null is found
 \><			-validates and parses to Either
-/			-validates against a matched parser r           -validates against a regex
+/			-validates against a key value pair matched parser r           -validates against a regex